syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Pyramid Chart

 Pyramid chart is similar to the funnel chart.
 It's often used for geographical purposes.
-The Pyramid Chart type displays the data, which when totalled will be 100%.
+The Pyramid Chart type displays the data, which when totaled will be 100%.
 This type of chart is a single series chart representing the data as portions of 100%, and this chart does not use any axes.
 Pyramid chart can be viewed as 2D or 3D.

 The following images are some sample Pyramid Charts.